Ultimaker/Meta/Workflow checklist.md

 * Code runs without (obvious) errors
 * Unit tests are written and passing [work in progress]
 * Changes in build/deployment/configuration are both communicated and documented
-* Relevant diagrams are created / updated [future]
+* Relevant diagrams are created / updated [future] (TODO: Find out what tool to use.
+For example: plantuml, graphviz, papyrus, obeo designer, etc)
 * Remaining time for review, integration and acceptance testing is set or updated
-*

 ### Review
+TODO

 ### Component test
+TODO